A’s beat Tigers 7-3 in game resumed nearly 4 months later

 TRAINER’S ROOM

-Athletics: CF Ramon Laureano returned from the injured list after being sidelined since with a stress reaction in his right leg but was set to start the later game. … RHP Yusmeiro Petit was in Venezuela following the death of his father and Melvin said there were travel complications that made it unclear when the versatile reliever might return, though it could be as soon as Saturday. … Piscotty (sprained right ankle) will soon be out of a walking boot but the A’s might need to get creative with his rehab at-bats given the minor league seasons ending.
+Athletics: CF Ramon Laureano returned from the injured list after being sidelined since July 29 with a stress reaction in his right leg.
+He started the later game.
+He went 0 for 4 with two strikeouts and drew big cheers during pregame introductions. … RHP Blake Treinen is dealing with a back issue. … RHP Yusmeiro Petit was in Venezuela following the death of his father and Melvin said there were travel complications that made it unclear when the versatile reliever might return, though it could be as soon as Saturday. … Piscotty (sprained right ankle) will soon be out of a walking boot but the A’s might need to get creative with his rehab at-bats given the minor league seasons ending.
 “I’m just glad he’s progressing in the right direction,” Melvin said.

 UP NEXT

-Right-hander Spencer Turnbull (3-14, 4.45 ERA) was set to pitch the regularly scheduled game afterward opposite righty Homer Bailey (12-8, 4.96 ERA), who takes a three-game winning streak into Friday’s start against Detroit.
-Bailey is unbeaten in nine starts against teams from the AL Central.

 For Saturday’s middle game of the series, Tigers right-hander Jordan Zimmermann (1-9, 6.03 ERA) tries for his first win in six starts since July 29.
+Oakland’s Chris Bassitt (9-5, 3.67 ERA) pitches two days after his scheduled turn after being away earlier in the week for the birth of his daughter.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports